Multi-path distributed over the campus, 100% green power.

 - Workday safety inspection

-The topic of fire protection is of particular importance in data centers, since it uses high energy and fires can have fatal consequences and can lead to the failure of entire infrastructures.
+The topic of fire protection is of particular importance in data centers, since the use of high energy and fires can have fatal consequences and can lead to the failure of entire infrastructures.

 The colocation areas and server rooms are distributed over more than 10 fire protection areas and supplied with separate extinguishing systems.